balajimore/pillopl.github.io/_posts/2016-08-14-ES-and-CQRS-sample-revisited.md

 ```

 <p style="text-align:justify;">
 It just looks for <a href="https://github.com/pilloPl/event-source-cqrs-sample/blob/master/src/main/java/io/pillopl/eventsource/eventstore/EventStream.java">EventStream</a> connected with this aggregate UUID and adds new serialized events in a form of <a href="https://github.com/pilloPl/event-source-cqrs-sample/blob/master/src/main/java/io/pillopl/eventsource/eventstore/EventDescriptor.java">EventDescriptor</a> with event serialized to JSON.
-If there is no stream yet (means we try to store the very first item, new stream is created).
+If there is no stream yet (means we try to store the brand new item, new stream is created).
 Everything is implemented with help of spring data jpa repository.
-Concurrent changes done in EventStream (adding new EventDescriptors to it) is implemented with optimistic locking.
+Concurrent changes done in EventStream (adding new EventDescriptors to it) can be done with optimistic locking.
 </p>

 <p style="text-align:justify;">
 Having EventStore implemented helped us to create <a href="https://github.com/pilloPl/event-source-cqrs-sample/blob/master/src/main/java/io/pillopl/eventsource/eventstore/EventSourcedShopItemRepository.java">EventSourcedShopItemRepository</a>.
-It delegates to event store and looks events connected with given aggregate and then applies them sequentially, creating an aggregate.
-State can be reconstructed to represent aggregate from any given time.
-This is visible in the following test scenario.
+It delegates to event store and looks for events connected with given aggregate.
+Next, it applies them sequentially, creating an aggregate instance. <b>State can be reconstructed to represent aggregate from any given time.
+This is visible in the following test case.</b>
 </p>

 ```java